ISO 27001 without the theatre.

 ISO 27001 is the international standard for information security management.
 It does not hand you a shopping list of gadgets.
 It asks you to build a system, an Information Security Management System, or ISMS, that finds your risks, decides what to do about each, and keeps doing it.

-Certification means an independent, accredited body has examined that system and confirmed it is real and working.
+Certification means an independent certification body, preferably one accredited by UKAS in the UK, has audited that system and confirmed that it meets the standard.
 Unlike a self-assessment, you cannot mark your own homework: an external auditor does, on a cycle that repeats for as long as you hold the badge.
 That is exactly why it carries weight with the customers who ask for it.

 What an ISMS actually needs